Antonio Ricardo Martínez y Martínez ~ 1945 |

 A mayor collection of Cuban art grew in this house.
 The walls were covered top-to-bottom with works by Landaluce, Chartrand, Melero, [Romañach,] Victor Manuel, Ponce, Amella Pelaez, Lam and many others; some more noteworthy than others.
 Then there were the archaeological pieces, antiques, an extensive 78 RPM record collection, and a wonderful library.
 Today, 50 years later, his collections have reached mythical proportions in the recollections of older Camagueyans.

-Works of art and objets d'art were in all the rooms.
+The sala at the Republica house Works of art and objets d'art were in all the rooms.
+This is his nephew Juan Antonio Martínez.
+Through the doorway is Antonio’s library. |

 His intellectual curiosity was inexhaustible.
 He traveled to 27 countries in Europe and America but not as a common tourist.
 He would speak with the same enthusiasm of an opera he saw in New York as of a play in Paris by the celebrated Spanish actress and popular singer Raquel Meller.
 He returned with curious antiques from many places and was one of the first in Cuba to travel to Haiti to acquire primitive paintings from that country when they were virtually unknown among the great collectors.

-1948 Award — Knights of Columbus chapter founder
+1948 Award — Knights of Columbus chapter founder ten years earlier |

 In his understanding, there was no conflict between faith and science.
 He knew to give each their place.
 He was a frequent collaborator with the exceptional parish priest Monsignor Miguel Becerril in his pastoral obligations; was a distinguished Knight of Columbus; spent time on the lecture circuit.
 None of this impeded his interest in—and self-education of—psychoanalysis.
 He opened the first consulting room in Camaguey, with its Freudian divan that worried a number of timid souls.
 There he mastered the use of certain tests like the Rorschach and the Thematic Apperception Test when these were just arriving in Havana.
 His incursions in the profundities of the unconscious never weakened his militant faith.
 He was consulted by many priests, seminarians and bishops as the most trustworthy psychologist to see when discerning a vocation or during a crisis of conscience.